-Daily Devotional Monday 8th June 2020
+Daily Bible Reading Monday 8th June 2020

 Paul, from outward appearances was quite a small and unimpressive man with a hooked nose.
 In the eyes of the world he was not of much value.
 But God moves this pagan Roman commander to have in total 470 armed men to protect Paul (v23-24).
 How great is our God!
 How great is His love and power!